lewiswege/Task-Manager/README.md

 # Task Manager App

 ## Overview
-The Task Manager App is a simple web application for managing tasks, featuring a FastAPI backend and a JavaScript-based frontend.
+The Task Manager App is a simple web application for managing tasks.
+It features a FastAPI backend and a JavaScript-based frontend.
 Tasks are stored persistently in a JSON file.
 Users can add, view, and delete tasks via the web interface.

 ---